What is Travel Insurance? What it Covers and How it Works

 Let’s say your baggage is delayed and you need to buy clothes and toiletries, you would submit a claim to seek reimbursement.
 Travel insurance comes in handy in scenarios like this.

-When you’re ready to buy a plan, you can purchase directly from the travel insurance provider online.
+When you’re ready to buy a plan, you can purchase directly from the travel insurance company online.
 Oftentimes, travel insurance is offered when buying a cruise, airfare or booking a vacation rental.
 We encourage customers to pay attention to the fine print.
 For example, a cruise line’s travel insurance may not pay cash to cover a cancelled or interrupted cruise, but instead, offer credit towards a future cruise.
 If you prefer cash reimbursement, that’s reason to consider purchasing direct from a travel insurance provider instead.
 Also consider the type of trip you are taking.
 If you are taking a cruise, then you may want a plan that includes Missed Connection coverage, as our plans do.

 Be sure to bring a print out of your plan documents with you.
 If you are affected by a storm and can’t get internet or lose power, you still know what number to call and what instructions to follow.